 Better Cotton welcomes any civil society organisation serving the common good and with an interest in the cotton sector to join our initiative and contribute to our journey towards sustainable cotton.
-We currently work with 30 Civil Society Members, many of whom are also Implementing Partners, helping to build Better Cotton Farming Communities’ capacity to adopt sustainable practices.
-Our Civil Society Members are based in 11 countries: China, Greece, India, Japan, Malawi, Netherlands, Pakistan, Switzerland, Turkey, the United Kingdom and the United States.
+We currently have more than 30 Civil Society Members, many of whom are also Programme Partners, helping to build Better Cotton Farming Communities’ capacity to adopt sustainable practices.
+Our Civil Society Members are based in 8 countries: Greece, India, Netherlands, Pakistan, Switzerland, Turkey, the United Kingdom and the United States.

 What it means to be a Civil Society Member